phaustin/a301_eoas/notebooks/week5/cartopy_mapping_buenos_aires.md

 ## Repeat this for UTM Zone 21N

-This has and epsg code of 32621
+This has an epsg code of 32621

 ```{code-cell} ipython3
 :trusted: true